StuartJRussell/EllipticiPy/README.md

 ## Examples

-Examples of usual code usage can be found in src/
+Examples of usual code usage in Jupyter Notebook format can be found in src/

-There are severeal *.ipynb files.
-These are example codes in Jupyter Notebook format.
+- example\_get\_corrections.ipynb
+- example\_Mars.ipynb

-An example velocity model of Mars, as used by example\_mars.ipynb, is in the mars\_model directory
+An example velocity model of Mars, as used by example\_mars.ipynb, is in the mars\_model directory.